What Is An Intravitreal Injection?

 Kenalog-40® is the commercial name of Triamcinolone Acetonide injectable suspension; a steroid or anti-inflammatory.
 It was initially developed as an anti-inflammatory agent for intramuscular and intraarticular use only.
 Ophthalmologists have been successfully using Kenalog-40® “off-label” for well over 15 years to treat Macular Oedema secondary to Vein Occlusion and similar conditions because of its anti-inflammatory properties.

-Due to the dilating drops and the treatment itself, your vision will be blurred for some hours.
+Your vision will be blurred for some hours due to the dilating drops and the treatment itself.
 For this reason, we ask that patients do not drive following their treatment.

 As with any medical procedure, there is a small risk of complications.
 Some risks are related to the injection procedure itself and others to the type of drug injected.

 Serious complications are rare and injections into the eye are considered a relatively safe procedure.
-The most serious post-injection complication is bacterial infection or endophthalmitis, which can lead to blindness and therefore requires an urgent report of symptoms by the patient and treatment to be administered as necessary and as an emergency in the form of an antibiotic intraocular injection or vitrectomy surgery.
+The most serious post-injection complication is bacterial infection or endophthalmitis, which can lead to blindness and therefore requires an urgent reporting of symptoms by the patient and treatment to be administered as necessary; as an emergency in the form of an antibiotic intraocular injection or vitrectomy surgery.